Symphony No. 7 (Mozart)

-Symphony No. 7 in D major, K. 45, by Wolfgang Amadeus Mozart, was completed in Vienna in January 1768 after the family's return from a visit to Olomouc and Brno in Moravia.
-The symphony is in four movements.
+Wolfgang Amadeus Mozart's Symphony No. 7 in D major, K. 45, was completed in Vienna in January 1768 when he was twelve years old, after the family's return from a visit to Olomouc and Brno in Moravia.
 Its first performance was probably at a private concert.

 The symphony was reworked to become the overture to Mozart's opera, La finta semplice, K. 51, composed and performed later that year, and the overture itself was subsequently adapted further to create a new symphony, known in the Köchel 1964 (K6) catalogue as K. 46a.

 The autograph of the score is preserved in the Berlin State Library.

-Movements and instrumentation
+Music

-For the original (K. 45) version the instrumentation was: strings, 2 oboes, 2 horns, 2 trumpets, timpani, bassoon, continuo.
+For the original (K. 45) version the instrumentation was: two oboes, bassoon, two horns, two trumpets, timpani, strings, and continuo.
 For the symphonic overture (K. 46a) version the trumpets were replaced with flutes, an extra bassoon was added, and the timpani were excised.